rust-lang/rust-wiki-backup/Note-testsuite.md

 * `compile-flags:[...]` - Additional arguments to pass to the compiler
 * `pp-exact` - The test should pretty-print exactly as written
 * `pp-exact:[filename]` - The pretty-printed test should match the example in `filename`
-* `xfail-test` - Test is broken, don't run it
+* `ignore-test` - Test is broken, don't run it
-* `xfail-fast` - Don't run as part of check-fast, a special win32 test runner (some tests don't work with it)
+* `ignore-fast` - Don't run as part of check-fast, a special win32 test runner (some tests don't work with it)
-* `xfail-pretty` - Test doesn't pretty-print correctly
+* `ignore-pretty` - Test doesn't pretty-print correctly
 * `error-pattern:[...]` - A message that should be expected on standard out.
 If multiple patterns are provided then they must all be matched, in order (**Note:** error-patterns are somewhat deprecated, see the section on Expected Errors below).
 * `no-reformat` - Don't reformat the code when running the test through the pretty-printer
 * `aux-build:foo.rs` - Compiles an auxiliary library for use in multi-crate tests.
 See the section on multi-crate testing below.